Mackimmie

 Program Overview

-This certificate/ Diploma is designed to meet the needs of teachers and other staff working in school settings who find themselves in informal or formal counselling or career guidance roles within the school setting, and who want to expand their knowledge base in this area.
+This certificate/ diploma is designed to meet the needs of teachers and other staff working in school settings who find themselves in informal or formal counselling or career guidance roles within the school setting, and who want to expand their knowledge base in this area.
 It is also designed to allow graduates of the certificate program to ladder into a future course-based MEd in School Counselling, which is currently under development.

 Program Details

-Courses in this program are offered fully online.
+Courses in this program are offered online.
 Courses are held in both an asynchronous environment (D2L) and a synchronous (real-time) environment (Zoom) which allows instructors to virtually meet and talk with students and experience a live exchange of ideas, hear class presentations and do group work with access to a whiteboard.
 For additional information regarding online delivery, refer to the eLearn website.

 A registration package will be sent to new students after they have been admitted.
 Registration for the summer term will be available in late winter.
 Fall and Winter registration opens in the spring.
 Your Graduate Program Administrator will send more information about registration to you.